wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.docx.md

 # **Lecture 5:** Two-Sample T-Test Framework

-Now, let's compare fish lengths from the two lakes
+Now, let's compare needles lengths from the two sides

-Question: **Is there a significant difference in fish length between the lakes?**
+Question: **Is there a significant difference in neele length between the sides?**

 This requires a two-sample t-test.